PRECOLLEGE TV WRITING SUMMER INSTITUTE

 Refund and Cancellation Policy

-A valid payment of a non-refundable deposit is required to complete registration.
-This deposit is not refundable under any circumstances.
+A valid payment of a non-refundable registration fee is required to complete registration.
+This fee is not refundable under any circumstances.

-Program fees and other applicable fees, excluding the non-refundable deposit, are refundable if the program is officially dropped prior to 5PM, JUNE 15 (PDT).
-In the event of withdrawal prior to the refund deadline, the total refund amount will reflect the non-refundable deposit, appearing as Processing Fee on the BruinBill account.
+Program fees and other applicable fees, excluding the non-refundable registration fee, are refundable if the program is officially dropped prior to 5PM, JUNE 15 (PDT).
+In the event of withdrawal prior to the refund deadline, the total refund amount will reflect the non-refundable registration fee, appearing as Processing Fee on the BruinBill account.

 If the program is dropped after 5PM, June 15 (PDT), all fees are non-refundable and you will be financially liable regardless of attendance.
 To officially cancel your enrollment, you must access your existing registration online.